hotwax/oms-documentation/documents/retail-operations/available-to-promise/create-rules.md

 Retailers can set up shipping rules by facility or by channels, similar to store pickup rules.

 Additionally, retailers can set the maximum order capacity for their stores by navigating to the `Facility` tab.

+{% embed url ="https://youtu.be/WHNcLP3_YIU" %} Shipping Rule {% endembed %}

+{% hint style="info" %} Create a default facility and channel rule for all ATP rules to ensure that if a created rule is disabled, the rule configurations will get back to default {% endhint %}